Kahn Center for Cardiac Longevity

 A more advanced scan is the Cleerly Health AI coronary CT angiogram.
 Dr. Kahn is an advisor to Cleerly Health and can schedule you for this state of the art heart scan if appropriate.

 What is a Carotid Intimal Medial Thickness (CIMT) ultrasound?

 Dr. Kahn uses the CIMT test to measure the health of the arteries that shuttle blood between your brain and your heart.
 Thickened plaque on your arterial walls increases your chance of developing heart, kidney, and artery diseases.

 With your CIMT results in hand, Dr. Kahn customizes treatment to decrease your risk of cardiovascular disease.

-Call the office to book a comprehensive consultation or use the online scheduler.
+Call the office to book a comprehensive consultation.